 ESA compliance for South Platte Basin future depletions in Colorado will conform to the Program document.
 Except as described below, qualifying new water related activities that are in the South Platte Basin and are operated on behalf of Colorado water users are covered by the Colorado plan for future depletions.
 Exhibit A to this plan for future depletions is a draft schematic and explanation of how Colorado water users may qualify to use this plan in any ESA Section 7 consultation process for water projects in Colorado.
-Exhibit B is the template Biological Assessment and request for formal section 7 consultation that program participants may use to address potential impacts from operation of their new water activity on federally-listed species in Nebraska.
-Exhibit C is the template biological opinion the United States Fish and Wildlife Service will issue in response to the template Biological Assessment and request for formal section 7 consultation.
+Exhibit B is the template Biological Assessment and request for formal section 7 consultation that program participants may use to address potential impacts from operation of their new water activity on federallylisted species in Nebraska.
+Exhibit C is the template Biological Assessment and request for formal section 7 consultation the United States Fish and Wildlife Service will issue in response to the template Biological Assessment and request for formal section 7 consultation.